Upper Embeddability of Graphs and Products of Transpositions Associated with Edges: Introduction

 It is a natural question to ask what graphs admit a full cyclic permutation ordering.
 For example, let $ G $ be the butterfly graph pictured in Figure \ref{fig: butterfly graph} and define the edge ordering $ \omega $ by $ \omega \coloneqq (e_{1},e_{2},e_{3},e_{4},e_{5},e_{6}) $.
 Then

 Therefore $ \omega $ is a full cyclic permutation ordering of the butterfly graph $ G $.

-When a graph $ G $ has a full cyclic permutation ordering, considering the signature of a full cycle, we can see that the Betti number $ \beta(G) $ is even.
+Let $ \beta(G) \coloneqq |E_{G}| - |V_{G}| + 1 $ denote the \textbf{Betti number} (also called the \textbf{circuit rank}) of the connected graph $ G $.
+When a graph $ G $ has a full cyclic permutation ordering, considering the signature of a full cyclic permutation ordering, one can show that the Betti number $ \beta(G) $ is even.
 However, the converse is false.
-For example, one can show that the dumbbell graph (Figure \ref{fig: dumbbell graph}) has no full cyclic permutation orderings although its Betti number is $ 2 $.
+For example, the dumbbell graph (Figure \ref{fig: dumbbell graph}) has no full cyclic permutation orderings although its Betti number is $ 2 $.

 We regard a graph as a topological space by identifying each edge with the unit interval $ [0,1] $ and gluing them at vertices.
+Then $\beta(G)$ coincides with the Betti number of $G$ as a topological space.
 In this article, we will show that having a full cyclic permutation ordering is a topological property as follows.

 Let $ \Sigma $ be an orientable closed surface and $ \iota \colon G \to \Sigma $ an embedding.
 We call a connected component of the complement of the image of $ \iota $ a \textbf{face}.
 An embedding $ \iota $ is a \textbf{$ 2 $-cell embedding} if every face is homeomorphic to an open disk.
 For any $ 2 $-cell embedding $ \iota \colon G \to \Sigma $,